openscience-no/raymond_data_par_agreements/README.md

 https://www.openscience.no/en/publisering/apen-publisering

 ## Content
+There are currently two main folders, one with data on agreement journals and one with data on agreement participant institutions.
+Journal lists are based on data received directly from the publisher and may be enriched with additional information found on the publishers website.
+Participant lists are based on data from the consortium administration system Edvarda.

+## Structure
-The data is provided in two ways, both containing the same information (duplicates).
+Data are availiable in two equal formats, both containing the same information (duplicates):
    - `/all`
-    All agreements listed in one single file.
+     All agreements aggregated into one single file.
 A `.csv` using ";" for the field separator and "," for the decimal point.
    - `/agreement_name01`
      Separat folders for each agreement, with an Excel (`.xlsx`) file.

-## Structure
+The `*_current.*` file will always containt the most recent version of the data.
+Additionally, historic versions are also provided on a year by year basis.

+Example:
 ```
 raymond_data_par_agreements
     agreement_journals